 The return of the 'ghost of the summer dawn' (July 30)

-Orion the Hunter and Jupiter rise over a forest just before dawn in this photo captured in September 2012.
-(Photo: Luis Argerich/flickr)
+Orion the Hunter (top right corner) and Jupiter rise over a forest just before dawn in this photo captured in September 2012.
+(Photo: Luis Argerich/Flickr)

 Orion the Hunter is a distinctive constellation during the winter months thanks to the three bright stars, Mintaka, Alnitak and Alnilam, that make up its belt.
+(The best way to pick out Orion's belt in the busy photo above is to look for the three stars in a row on the sharp diagonal.)
 On July 30, this constellation will make its eastern return in the early morning hours, an event beautifully nicknamed "the ghost of the shimmering summer dawn."
-You can almost hear him whispering across the creeping light of a new day that "winter is coming..."